-This IIJA Workplan and Budget provides an overview of APNEP's proposed projects and activities to implement the Partnership's CCMP and mission with IIJA funds.
-The following narrative includes both designated projects and budget where available, and undesignated items to provide examples of potential projects and topics that are presently consistent with APNEP's CCMP.
-It incorporates APNEP's approved IIJA Long-Term Strategy and is organized into the following categories:
+This FY22-27 BIL Work Plan and Budget provides an overview of APNEP's proposed projects and activities for the timeframe of October 1, 2022, to September 30, 2027 to implement the Partnership's CCMP and mission with BIL funds.
+The following narrative includes both designated projects and budget where available, and undesignated items to provide examples of potential projects and topics that are presently consistent with APNEP's CCMP and its developing update.
+It incorporates APNEP's approved BIL Long-Term Strategy and Equity Strategy by reference, and is organized into the following categories:

-- 1) Capacity Building: broad based, overarching projects that support CCMP implementation and integrate across all or multiple focus areas. - 2) CCMP Implementation Projects by IIJA Focus Area.
+- 1) Capacity Building: broad based, overarching projects that support CCMP implementation and integrate across all or multiple focus areas. - 2) CCMP Implementation Projects by BIL Focus Area.
 Projects that may integrate across multiple focus areas are grouped into the primary focus area that funds are budgeted out of where feasible. - a.
 Designated Projects with details and budgets - b.
-Undesignated Funds with summaries from the IIJA Long-Term Strategy within each Focus Area for a comprehensive overview of potential projects since this version will accompany the application for the remainder of grant funds and covers all years. - 3) Administrative Items: Items related to Partnership administration of the IIJA funds and project management.
+Undesignated Funds with summaries from the BIL Long-Term Strategy within each Focus Area for a comprehensive overview of potential projects, since this version will accompany the application for the remainder of grant funds and covers all years. - 3) Administrative Items: Items related to Partnership administration of the BIL funds and project management.

-Project detail and budgets are provided where available through designated Workplan project entries.
+Project detail and budgets are provided where available through designated work plan project entries.
 These projects include: